 To be fair, he's still a genin not due to any form of stupidity, but because he spent three years training with Jiraiya in solitude while his friends were busy taking the Chunin exams.

 It was also stated in OVA 9 that he could be a chunin any time he wanted, but for some reason he seems determined to do it through the exam.
 Hell at this point Naruto could be Jonin any time he wanted.
 There isn't really any doubt at this point that he is next Hokage, he was already the strongest ninja in the village WITHOUT Kyuubi chakra mode, with it he is in the top 2-3 ninja in the world.
+Even after the resurrection of Kaguya, the most powerful being to ever exist in their world, he's still one of the top 3 in the world.

 During the Fourth Ninja World War, it is revealed First Hokage, Hashirama Senju is also an example of this trope.